Last updated on: August 14, 2020

 Step 3: Designing Your WordPress Maintenance Mode Page

-You will now see the template on the right side of the page builder.
+You’ll then see the template on the right side of the page builder.
 You can edit every single part of the template by using the options on your left.

 To change the maintenance message on your page, click on the Content tab on the left.

-Scrolling further down the page, you can add your Google Analytics code so that you can keep track of your visitors.
+Scrolling further down the page, you can add your Google Analytics code snippet so that you can keep track of your visitors.

 The next option is Container transparency.
 Here you can set how transparent you want your content containers to be.
 You can also set the container position, and width if you want.